stephenmcd/mezzanine/docs/settings.rst

 ``SITE_TAGLINE``
 ----------------

-A description that will appear at the top of blog pages.
+A tag line that will appear at the top of all pages.

-Default: ``''``
+Default: ``u'An open source content management platform.'``

 ``SITE_TITLE``
 --------------

-Title that will be appended to the content of the HTML title tags on every page.
+Title that will display at the top of the site, and be appended to the content of the HTML title tags on every page.

-Default: ``''``
+Default: ``'Mezzanine'``

 ``STOP_WORDS``
 --------------